Introduction

 Cluster forms identity

-We will explore the use of relativity to show connections, relationships (of different solutions).
+We will explore the use of relativity to show connections and relationships (of different solutions).
 Example properties: size, shape, colour, fluidity, vibration, depth, speed, etc.

 Outcome